-The United States respectfully maintains that short of a death penalty case or other extraordinary circumstances, it should not take any appellant nearly a year to submit an assignment of error to this Court.
+The United States respectfully maintains that short of a death penalty case or other extraordinary circumstances, it should not take any appellant over a year to submit an assignment of error to this Court.
 If Appellant's new delay request is granted, the defense delay in this case will be 390 days in length.
-Appellant's nearly a year-long delay practically ensures this Court will not be able to issue a decision that complies with out superior Court's Appellate processing standards.
-Appellant has already consumed almost two-thirds of the 18-month standard for this Court to issue decision, which only leaves about 5 months combined for the United States and this Court to perform their separate statutory responsibilities.
+Appellant's over one year delay practically ensures this Court will not be able to issue a decision that complies with our superior Court's appellate processing standards.
+Appellant has already consumed almost two-thirds of the 18-month standard for this Court to issue a decision, which only leaves about 5 months combined for the United States and this Court to perform their separate statutory responsibilities.
+It appears that Appellant's counsel has not started review of the record of trial at this late stage of the appellate process.